-1.23 SERIES POINTS AND CLASSIFICATION
+1.23 CHAMPIONSHIP FINAL POINTS AND CLASSIFICATION

 - a.
-The Regional/Qualifier Series points and classification will be provided by the Series promoter. - b.
+The MotoAmerica AMA Mini Cup Championship Final will consist of a total of four (4) races with points awarded to the top fifteen (15) finishers of each race.
+The number of races and the format may be subject to change subject to the number of entries. - b.
 In the event of a tie in the number of points, the final positions will be decided based on the number of best results in the races (number of first places, number of second places etc.).
 If there is still a tie then, the date in the Championships at which the highest place was achieved will be considered with precedence going to the latest result.

-1.24 SERIES POINTS
+1.24 CHAMPIONSHIP POINTS